rithythul/ideabook/ventures/koompi/letter-to-tax.md

 # What we do

-## Software
+## Software & Platform

-- KOOMPI OS
+- KOOMPI OS, a multipurpose operating system based on linux kernel that aim to bring the best of open source to the next 3 billions that will come online in the next decade.

-- KOOMPI Academy, a self-directed learning platform that empowers people to
+- KOOMPI Academy, a self-directed learning platform that empowers people to learn and teach with remotely.

 - KOOMPI Wifi, a local wifi mesh network that provide internet access to schools partners and villages nearby with local cache